PDA

 ADHD traits and PDA traits correlate at r=0.71.
 The overlap is real, the confusion is common, and the distinction changes which strategies work.

-Now my children don't have ADHD, but in researching PDA for my eldest child, this is an area of crossover that I kept coming across and I wanted to create space for it.
+My children don't have ADHD, but in researching PDA for my eldest child, I kept coming across this crossover and wanted to write about it.
 If you're exploring the PDA profile for a child who already has ADHD, it can be genuinely hard to know what to attribute to ADHD and what is a demand avoidant profile.

-The research suggests you're right to find it confusing.
 A University of Nottingham study found that ADHD traits and PDA traits correlated at r = 0.71 in adults, the strongest association in the study.
 The PDA Society states that all individuals identified with a PDA profile should have ADHD considered as part of their presentation.
 Yet there's no large-scale study formally measuring ADHD prevalence in PDA populations, and PDA itself remains absent from both DSM-5 and ICD-11.
 The clinical signals are strong.
 The formal evidence is thin.
-And parents are left trying to work out which bit is which.
+Parents are left trying to work out which bit is which.

 Why they overlap so much